Mharks001/Data-Structures-in-C/StandBy.md

 ***

-### Binary Trees Traversal
+### Dependence on external modification

+Example:
-This file runs if Stack and Queue element type is changed to from "int" to "Btree".
+[Binary_Tree_Traversal.c] file is compilable only if Stack and Queue element type is changed from "int" to "Btree".

 ### Different Implementations of Data Structures